 Ground heat fluxes are not unimportant for grassland systems compared to forest areas (Park et al., 2011) and cannot be neglected.
 For example, in tundra regions, G could amount to 25% of Rn during 1986-2004 (Park et al., 2008).
 The comparison of G and Rn from our simulations produced similar results.

 The ground heat flux of the five models is presented in Fig. C.8.
-Due to the lack of measurements, the dynamics of ground heat fluxes could only be evaluated by comparisons between the simulations of the different LSM approaches.
+Due to the lack of measurements, the dynamics of ground heat fluxes could only be evaluated by comparisons between the simulations of the different model approaches.

 In May during the day, the ground heat flux values of all models were mostly negative and reached values up to -190 W m⁻².
 (Fig. C.8a).
 Model I exhibited fluxes of approximately 50 W m⁻² during the night.
 No night time fluxes were observed in the other models.